Deep Image-based Illumination Harmonization: Experiments

 \subsection{Discussions}

+{\bfseries Robustness.} To verify the robustness of our method, we test our DIH-GAN with new cases outside IH dataset.
+Specifically, our test cases contain four real-world scenes with different objects, two of which are virtual objects and the other two are real objects from the Internet.
+Note that the ground truths of all testing images are not available.
+The one visual result is shown in Figure~\ref{fig:Robustness}.
+From Figure~\ref{fig:Robustness} (c) and (d), we can see that our DIH-GAN not only generates more plausible object shadows than ARShadowGAN, but also successfully achieves the illumination transformation thus to produce the scene illumination harmonization.

-{\textbf{Generalization.}} To verify the generalization of our method, we also test our SI-GAN on 200 real-world images in the illumination controllable indoor environment.
-We also adopt the same perceptual user study as done in Section~\ref{subs:PUS} to evaluate all results produced by our method on the 200 testing images.
-Subjects agree that 62.1\%, 21.3\% and 16.6\% of all results are real, fake and uncertain, which illustrates that SI-GAN has a strong generalization ability on real-world images.
+{\textbf{Generalization.}} To verify the generalization ability, we test our DIH-GAN on 200 real-world images.
+Figure~\ref{fig:real_illum_exp} presents one visual example.
+We also adopt the similar perceptual study as done in Section~\ref{subs:PUS} to evaluate the performance of our method.
+The evaluation result of subjects is that 62.7\%, 21.3\% and 16.0\% of all results produced by our method are real, fake and uncertain, respectively.
+It shows that DIH-GAN has a good generalization ability and is able to usually produce high-quality results without visually noticeable artifacts for unseen real-world images.

-{\bfseries Limitations}.
-Our SI-GAN has two limitations.
-Firstly, SI-GAN generally works better in outdoor scenes than indoor scenes, since indoor scenes are sometimes with relatively dark lighting.
-Secondly, SI-GAN may fail to edit the object illumination under multiple light sources.
-We left this as our future work.
+{\bfseries Limitations.} Our work has two limitations.
+First, DIH-GAN mainly focus on the outdoor scenes, and is less able to produce satisfactory results for indoor scenes especially with dark lighting and multiple light sources.
+Second, our dataset only contains the planar shadows.